jmcusac/Flutter-Portfolio/README.md

 ### Primary focus points:

-* Flutter PoC: portfolio proof of concept
+* Forked from Flutter Open Source in attributions
-* MVVM state management: akin to Combine on iOS
+* MVVM state management
-* Retrofit for the Network layer: a life saver on Android
+* Retrofit for the Network layer
 * Unit testing with RxDart
-* Inter-compatible with: iOS Xcode, Android Studio / IntelliJ IDEA & Web Visual Studio Code
+* Coded Android, iOS & Web with Visual Studio Code
+* Deploy Android and Web with VS Code
+* Deploy iOS with Xcode

 ### Build once and deploy multiple:

-Android, iOS and Web apps that can be easily extended to Windows Desktop.
+Android, iOS and Web apps that can be easily extended to Windows Desktop in the future.

-Fetches and displays a list of data from a RESTful API call with a unit testing focus through RxDart (similar to RxSwift).
+Fetches and displays a list of data from an asynchronous RESTful API call with a unit testing focus through RxDart.

 Best practices in testable architecture that shorten development cycles by eliminating heavy dependence on QA Teams through easy-to-maintain and scalable code.